 About

 Scott Kinney is the owner and Chief CFI at MockCheckride.com.
-Scott has been flying for a few decades now.
-After he earned his Private Pilot certificate, he found that he was enjoying flying so much that he wanted to share the joy by teaching friends and family.
+Scott has been flying (and teaching) for a few decades now.
+After he earned his Private Pilot certificate, he found that he was enjoying flying so much that he wanted to share the joy of aviation by teaching friends and family.
 A CFI-Sport Pilot certificate was next; followed by an Instrument Rating and a Commercial certificate, and then a CFI certificate.
 Scott enjoys teaching primary students and has taught numerous in-person ground schools out of Creswell Hobby Field (77S), near Eugene, Oregon.

 His emphasis is on practical real-world flying skills, and believes that if you’ve received proper training and preparation, FAA checkrides should be just another flight (albeit with a highly paid passenger).